Insights Basics

 - Journey

-You may be familiar with these from your marketing, sales, or other product analytics tools.
-These insight categories will enable you to create a wide range of metrics and KPIs for your business.
-Also, this is where you can dive into individual users, groups, or cohorts' behaviors.
+You may be familiar with these from other marketing, sales, or product analytics tools.
+These insight categories let you create a wide range of metrics and KPIs for your business.
+This is also where you can dive into the behavior of individual users, groups, or cohorts.

 Mitzu segment